mocks-server/website/docs/api-routes-handler.md

 ## What is a Routes Handler?

-A "Routes handler" is the element at charge of handling the [routes variants declarations](get-started-routes.md), and sending the appropiate response.
+A "Routes handler" is the element at charge of handling the [routes variants declarations](get-started-routes.md), and sending the appropriate response.

 Mocks Server includes only one Routes Handler by default, which accepts routes variants declared in the [format described in the `routes` chapter](get-started-routes.md), but __you can add your own route variants formats__.